What Is Bond Duration?

-Using the same example from our earlier table with interest rates rising 20 basis points, we can use discounted present values for each period to utlimately calculate effective duration:
+Using the same example from our earlier table (with interest rates rising 20 basis points, or 10 basis points per semiannual period), we can use discounted present values for each period to ultimately calculate effective duration:

-Using the sum of cash flows under each PV we calculated, we can plug in the numbers into our effective duration formula:
+Using the sum of cash flows under each calculated PV, plug in the numbers into our effective duration formula:

 Effective duration = ($1005.09 - $994.94) / (2 x 1,000 x 0.001) = 5.075

-As we did with the last examples, we apply this result to come up with our change in price (or discount rate in this case):
+As we did with the last examples, this comes up with our change in price (or discount rate in this case):

 5.075 x 0.002 = 0.0105